 When your eye turns inwards (towards the nose), it is called Esotropia.
 If your eye turns outwards (away from the nose), it is known as Exotropia.
 When one of your eyes turn upwards or downwards, its is called Hypertropia.

 Six muscles around your eye are responsible for coordinating the movements of your eye.
-These are called extra-ocular muscles.
-In order that both your eyes be lined up and focused on a single target, all the muscles in both the eyes have to work together.
-In a person with normal vision, both the eyes aim at the same object.
+These are called extraocular muscles in order that both your eyes to be lined up and focused on a single target, all the muscles in both the eyes have to work together.
+In a person with normal vision, both eyes aim at the same object.
 This helps the brain to combine the two pictures received from the two eyes into a single 3-D image.
-It is this 3 dimensional image that gives us a perception of depth.
+It is this 3-dimensional image that gives us a perception of depth.

-Disorders that affect the brain may cause a squint, for eg. Cerebral Palsy (a disorder in which there is impaired muscle co-ordination), Down’s Syndrome (a genetic condition affecting physical and mental development), Brain tumors, Hydrocephalus (Collection of fluid in the brain), etc.
+Disorders that affect the brain may cause a squint, e.g. Cerebral Palsy (a disorder in which there is impaired muscle coordination), Down’s Syndrome (a genetic condition affecting physical and mental development), Brain tumors, Hydrocephalus (Collection of fluid in the brain), etc.

 A cataract, diabetes, eye injury or tumor in the eye can also lead to vision problems while being one of the primary squint eye causes.

-Sometimes, when a child with uncorrected farsightedness tries to focus, he / she can develop something called accommodative esotropia.
+Sometimes, when a child with uncorrected farsightedness tries to focus, they can develop something called accommodative esotropia.
 This happens because of the excessive focusing effort.

 Early detection is very important.
 All children should get their vision checked between the ages of 3 months to 3.
 Years.
 If you have a family history of strabismus or amblyopia, you should get your child’s eyesight checked even before the age of 3 months.

 Apart from the standard ophthalmic examination, there are multiple tests for squint eye like:

 Amblyopia or lazy eye needs to be treated first.
 This is done by patching the good eye so that the weaker eye gets trained to work harder.